Jean Stothert

 Jean Louise Stothert (née Wolf; born February 7, 1954) is an American politician and former nurse who served as the 51st mayor of Omaha, Nebraska from 2013 to 2025.
-She was first elected in 2013 and is the first woman to hold the office.
-She was reelected in 2017 and 2021, but lost reelection in 2025 to Democrat John Ewing Jr.
+She was first elected in 2013, becoming the first woman to hold the office.
+She was reelected in 2017 and 2021, but lost reelection in 2025 to Democrat John Ewing.

 Early life and career

 Jean Stothert was born on February 7, 1954, in Wood River, Illinois.
 She earned a Bachelor of Science in nursing from Seattle Pacific University.

 Stothert began her career in nursing.
 Her 12 years as a critical care nurse and nursing manager included serving as head nurse at St. Louis University in Missouri.
 She was responsible for her department budgeting, hiring and staff management.

 Political career

 In 1997, Stothert was elected to the Millard Board of Education.
 She was reelected twice and served three years as president of the board.

 Entering politics after she and her husband moved to Omaha, Stothert was a candidate for the Nebraska Legislature in 2006.
 She was defeated by Steve Lathrop by 14 votes (5,073 to 5,059).

 In 2009, Stothert was elected to the Omaha City Council (District 5), defeating Jon Blumenthal, 7,401 to 4,308.